Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/6 Ethics/02_Ethical-Guidelines-and-Legislation-Relevant-to-Research.md

 ## Learning Objectives

-- **Learning Objective 1 (LO1):** Identify existing guidelines and legislation connected to research ethics.
+- **Learning Objective 1 (LO1):** Identify the relationship between existing guidelines, legislation, and research ethics.
 - **Learning Objective 2 (LO2):** Identify ethical procedures required for research projects funded by the EU.

 ## Total Module Duration

-2 hours (excluding pre-session activities)
+Approx. 1 hour 50 minutes (without pre-session activities)

 ## Learning Objective 1

-LO1: Identify existing guidelines and legislation connected to research ethics.
+LO1: Identify the relationship between existing guidelines, legislation, and research ethics.

 ### Learning Activities

 - **Pre-session activity:** Learners are assigned reading in advance of the session (Resources 1&ndash;3)
 - **Presentation** (15 mins): The lecture or presentation should present the role of ethics in research.
 Give the learners knowledge on how to identify regulations, guidelines and laws connected to ethics in research, particularly at different stages of the life cycle.
-- **Quiz** (10mins): A brief quiz following the presentation, to recap the main concepts of the session.
+- **Quiz** (10 mins): A brief quiz following the presentation, to recap the main concepts of the session.
 Some questions that can be reused are provided, along with correct answers.

 ??? info "Quiz Questions"